Phase 1 — Discovery

 How to run Discovery

-6. Review and approve the configuration — connectors, site name, repo paths
+4. Review and approve the workspace configuration — connectors, site name, repo paths

 📘

 A workspace can have multiple projects, and each project can have multiple chat sessions.
-For this migration recipe, one project per migration is the recommended approach.
+For this recipe, one project per migration is recommended.
 You can open additional chat sessions within the same project to run Phase 2 and Phase 3 in parallel.

 What you'll decide